Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 4. Hunger

-If you’re like many parents, your 1 year old wakes up every 2 hours at night, screaming for milk.
+If you’re like many parents, your 1 year old wakes up at night, screaming for milk.
 Nothing else seems to console him, but you also hate that he now expects to drink milk, especially to fall back asleep.

 Sometimes, kids demand milk not so much because they’re hungry but because the sucking motion has become a comforting habit.

 But other times, they are hungry, especially when they haven’t eaten much during the day.
 They might prefer practicing how to walk than drinking milk.
-They’re more curious about their surroundings and enjoy playing with toys than sitting in a high chair.
+They’re more curious about their surroundings, or enjoy playing with toys than sitting in a high chair.

 The result?
 They wake up in the middle of the night, easily finishing a bottle of milk.